Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: Introduction

 We will also emphasize the unique complementarity between neutrino telescopes and gamma-ray observatories in the pursuit of transient sources.
 While gamma-ray telescopes are powerful tools, they are constrained by a limited field of view and restricted observational time per year.
 Neutrino detectors, by contrast, continuously monitor the entire sky, making them invaluable partners in the search for transient cosmic phenomena.

 As an application of our results, we consider the case of evaporating primordial black holes (PBH).
 Through Hawking radiation~\cite{Hawking:1975vcx}, a PBH can emit all sorts of particles while losing mass and, as it draws near to the complete depletion of its mass as it increases its temperature, the production of high-energy particles quickly spikes, leading to a burst of particles in a short period of time~\cite{Hawking:1974rv,Ukwatta:2015iba,Auffinger:2022khh,Baker:2021btk}.
 The scenario we will analyze is that of a single PBH inside the solar system at a distance $\dPBH$ from Earth and located in the sky at $(\delta_\text{PBH},\text{RA}_\text{PBH})$.
 We will revisit how to compute the number of events coming from a PBH in IceCube and other neutrino telescopes (for previous analyses see Refs.~\cite{Halzen:1995hu,DeRomeri:2024zqs,Capanema:2021hnm,Perez-Gonzalez:2023uoi,Dave:2019epr,Dasgupta:2019cae}) while taking into account the effects of $\text{RA}_\text{PBH}$.
 Our results show that the number of events recorded by each detector is extremely dependent on the localization of both the experiment on Earth and also of the PBH, hence each neutrino telescope can provide a different amount of information for distinct values of $(\delta_\text{PBH},\text{RA}_\text{PBH})$.
-To make the relevance of our approach even more manifest, we use the neutrino events in several experiments to triangulate the location of the PBH, and show how the determination of $(\delta_\text{PBH},\text{RA}_\text{PBH})$, using the future network of neutrino telescopes, is deeply affected by the $\text{RA}_\text{PBH}$ dependence of the effective areas.
+The application of the methodology developed in this work to test the hypothesis that the KM3-230213A event originated from a PBH burst near Earth is presented in the companion paper, Ref.~\cite{Airoldi:2025opo}.